Clyne Gardens, near Swansea

 There is a bog garden, home to giant Elephant Rhubarb and American skunk cabbage.

 The bluebell wood and the wild flower meadow, not to mention the National Collections of Pieris, Enkianthus and Rhododendrons ensure that the gardens are good all year round.

 There are areas planted with herbaceous plants and grasses which add colour to the scene.

-2020 Clyne Gardens open all year see website for more details.
+Clyne Gardens, Opening Times 2021 - see latest information by visiting website.
 Disabled access with carers to approx 50% of grounds.

 Refreshments May only.

 We suggest you download a map before visiting available here